Morning vs. Evening Aromatherapy: What Works Best?

 Time of Day Main Benefits Recommended Scents Best Settings Possible Drawbacks

-Morning Boosts energy, sharpens focus, lifts mood Lemon, orange, grapefruit, peppermint, rosemary Bathroom, kitchen, workspace May feel too strong for sensitive users
+Morning Boosts energy, sharpens focus, lifts mood Lemon, orange, grapefruit, peppermint, rosemary Bathroom, kitchen, workspace Can feel a bit intense if you're sensitive to smells first thing.

-Evening Promotes relaxation, reduces stress, improves sleep Lavender, chamomile, sandalwood, ylang-ylang, cedarwood Bedroom, living room, bath Can make you drowsy if used too early
+Evening Promotes relaxation, reduces stress, improves sleep Lavender, chamomile, sandalwood, ylang-ylang, cedarwood Bedroom, living room, bath Might make you sleepy if you use it too early in the evening.

 How to Choose the Right Time